akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 #### In this tutorial
 _You want to connect your ERP.
 Each day, new products are created in your ERP.
 You want those new products to be sent over to the PIM so that you can enrich them, in the PIM, the day after._

-### 2- Find out what are the third-party connection possibilities
+### 2- Find out what the third-party connection possibilities are

 Take a closer look at the software you want to connect to.
 How can you extract the data you will need?
-Does it have an API?
-Does it allow exporting flat files?
+Does the software have its own API?
+Does it allow to export flat files?

 #### In this tutorial
 _In our example, let's say that you took a look at your ERP and discovered that, like many ERPs, it is a bit old-school.
 It only provides exports of products in XML files._

 ### 3- Choose your integration frequency
-Define at which frequency you want your connector to integrate data into the PIM or retrieve it, if it is a destination.
+Define how often you want your connector to integrate data into the PIM or retrieve it if it is a destination.
 You need to choose this frequency carefully as it can have an impact on the PIM load.

 #### In this tutorial
 _In our example, as stated above, we know that every day, new products are created in the ERP.
-So we define that our connector will integrate new products, once a day at midnight, outside working hours, to lower as much as possible the PIM load._
+So we define that our connector will integrate new products, once a day at midnight, outside working hours, to lower  the PIM load as much as possible._

 ### 4- Explore our API reference
-In this step, you will need to find in our [API reference](api-reference-index.html) the endpoints you will need to achieve such connection.
+In this step, you will need to find in our [API reference](api-reference-index.html) the endpoints you need to achieve such a connection.

 #### In this tutorial
 _For our example, you will need to create and update products in the PIM so we will mainly need this endpoint: [Patch](/api-reference.html#patch_products) on products._